kkartas/ETLForge/paper/paper.md

 ---
-title: 'ETLForge: A Python Framework for Synthetic Test Data Generation and ETL Pipeline Validation'
+Title: 'ETLForge: A unified framework for synthetic test-data generation and ETL validation'
 tags:
   - Python
   - ETL